Agentic AI-assisted coding offers a unique opportunity to instill epistemic grounding during software development: Draft proteomics epistemic grounding document

 \section{Draft proteomics epistemic grounding document}

 Since there is not a currently agreed upon name for this type of context document, we will broadly define it here.
 The GROUNDING.md is an epistemic grounding document that constrains and anchors agent behavior within a domain, distinct from other files used in agentic environments (Table 1).
 The GROUNDING.md provides four broad functions: \begin{itemize}[nosep, rightmargin=1in] \item Human-readable but agent-consumed (enables community governance and tool portability) \item Domain knowledge encoded as Hard Constraints (HCs) and Convention Parameters (CP).
 HCs are field-scoped invariants that override all other contexts.
-CPs are community-agreed defaults that generate a warning. \item Loaded at inference time with highest priority (via system prompt ensuring HCs constrain plan/AGENTS/SKILL/etc.) \item Designed for enforcement (prescriptive on scientific correctness, not just workflow) \end{itemize}
+CPs are community-agreed defaults that generate a warning. \item Loaded at inference time with highest priority (via system prompt ensuring HCs constrain plan/AGENTS/SKILL/etc.) \item Designed to support enforcement when coupled to appropriate loading strategy, validators, tests, or agent-scaffold checks (prescriptive on scientific correctness, not just workflow) \end{itemize}

 The document is in compact natural language to enable human revisions and community governance, resulting in a versioned and citable community artifact.
 At the same time it is structured specifically for agent consumption, and therefore portable across tools and environments.
 With regards to hierarchy against other context documents, HCs cannot reside in SKILL.md since as a method-scoped file, SKILL.md applies only to specific techniques (e.g., one FDR algorithm).
 This is why GROUNDING.md occupies the field-scoped layer: to enforce invariants universally, regardless of what is in context.
 Lastly, GROUNDING.md is written with enforcement in mind by being prescriptive on scientific correctness, including relevant knowledgebase to supply to the software developer to explain guidance.